 Yes.
 Your bail refund will be mailed to the depositor (the person who deposited the money with the court) within 6 to 8 weeks after the disposition of the case (trial or dismissal of case).
-If you do not receive your refund, call (877) 872-2122.

 If your or the depositor’s address has changed, tell the judge or clerk.
 You can also send a letter to the court telling them about your change of address.
 Send the letter to:

 Newport Beach, CA 92658-6040

 I Lost My Case at Trial.
 Can I File an Appeal?

 View the Appeals for Traffic page for more information.